stain/ro-crate-paper/manuscript.md

 # Profiles of RO-Crate in use

 RO-Crate is fundamentally an infrastructure to help build FAIR research artefacts.
 In other words, the key question is whether RO-Crate can be used to share and (re)use research artefacts.
-Here we look at three research domains where RO-Crate is being applied: Bioinformatics, Regulatory Science and Cultural Heritages.
+Here we look at three research domains where RO-Crate is being applied: Bioinformatics, Regulatory Science and Cultural Heritage.
 In addition, we note how RO-Crate may have an important role as part of machine-actionable data management plans and institutional repositories.

 From these varied uses of RO-Crate we observe a natural differences in their detail level and the type of entities described by the RO-Crate.
 For instance, on submission of an RO-Crate to a workflow repository, it is reasonable to expect the RO-Crate to contain at least one workflow, ideally with a declared licence and workflow language.
 Specific additional recommendations such as on identifiers is also needed to meet the emerging requirements of [FAIR Digital Objects](https://fairdo.org/).
 [Work has now begun](https://github.com/ResearchObject/ro-crate/issues/153) to formalise these different _profiles_ of RO-Crates, which may impose additional constraints based on the needs of a specific domain or use case.